-Studentship and Fellowship Opportunities 2024-2025
+Studentship and Fellowship Opportunities 2025-2026

-- Applications for the following opportunities are available to be held anywhere at a Canadian institute of higher education

-- Master's Studentships

-- Doctoral Studentships

-- Postdoctoral Fellowships

-- Duration: One (1) year.
-Applications are renewable upon resubmission.

-- Competition timeline: Submissions accepted from Tuesday, April 2nd, 2024@ 12:00 (EDT) to Monday, May 27th, 2024@ 17:00 (EDT).
-Results will be announced in July 2024.

-- Starting Date: September 2024
+- UPDATED: Applications for the following opportunities are available to be held anywhere at a Canadian institute of higher education - Master's Studentships funding must be for a period within the first 2 years of a new graduate program - Doctoral Studentships funding must be for a period within the first 4 years of a PhD program - Postdoctoral Fellowships funding must be for a period within the first 5 years post PhD - Duration: One (1) year.
+Applications are renewable upon resubmission. - Competition timeline: Submissions accepted from Tuesday, April 15, 2025 @ 16:00 (EDT) to Wednesday, May 28, 2025 @ 23:59 (EDT).
+Results will be announced in July 2025. - Starting Date: September 2025